IcePuff44/DSAI-Google-Stocks-Prediction/README.md

 The main categories that we employed out-of-syllabus methods are as follows:
-   1. Datasets: Time Series and Natural Language (unstructured) -> New methods of data cleaning
+   1. Datasets: Time Series and Natural Language (unstructured)
+         a.
+New methods of data cleaning
-         -> Requires techniques like checking for stationary data and trends; detrending; NLP encoding etc -> Data normalisation
+         b.
+Requires techniques like checking for stationary data and trends; detrending; NLP encoding etc
+         c.
+Data normalisation
    2. Visualisations: Different methods of visual representation that involves interactivity. i.e. Plot.ly
    3. Feature engineering: Preparation of useful data to assist our forecast goal.
 Technical indicators merged with sentiment analysis.
    4. 7 Machine Learning models.
-         -> Varying natures and advantages.
+         a.
+Varying natures and advantages.
 Each model has to be dealt with differently, which required tons of research and hours of implementation.
-         -> 1 common characteristic of being able to work with time series data.
+         b.
+1 common characteristic of being able to work with time series data.

 The above is just a subset of the new knowledge we have put into play for our project.
 For in-depth details, please refer to our presentation video for our process to find out!